-NanoQuest is a compact new spectral sensor for qualification and quantification of materials from 1350-2500 nm.
-Its performance is comparable to laboratory-based spectrometers, but at dramatically smaller size and lower cost.
+For a limited time, enjoy a 15% discount on the NanoQuest spectral sensor.
+NanoQuest is a compact FT-IR device for qualification and quantification of materials from 1350-2500 nm.
+Its performance is comparable to laboratory spectrometers, but at dramatically smaller size and lower cost.

 NanoQuest is based on Fourier transform infrared (FT-IR) technology, which is often favored in laboratory spectrometers because it collects spectral data over a wide range.
 The sensor’s patented micro-electro-mechanical systems (MEMS) technology allows for a continuous-wave Michelson interferometer to be created monolithically on a MEMS chip.
 This enables detection of all wavelengths simultaneously, and mitigates the effects of motion on sensor stability.